Michael Bond: Personal life and death

 Bond died at home on 27 June 2017, at the age of 91, following a brief, undisclosed illness.
 The film Paddington 2 (2017) was dedicated to his memory.
-In accordance with his wishes, he is buried in Paddington Old Cemetery.
+In accordance with his wishes, he is buried in Paddington Old Cemetery, section 3S.
 The epitaph on his gravestone reads "Please look after this bear.
 Thank you."

 In 2022, on the ITV programme DNA Journeys, it was discovered that Bond is a relative of the television presenter Kate Garraway.